-18. American Rescue Plan:
+15. American Rescue Plan:

 On March 11, 2021, the American Rescue Plan Act of 2021 (American Rescue Plan), a \$1.9 trillion coronavirus (COVID-19) relief package, was signed into law.
 The American Rescue Plan provides additional relief to address the continued impact of COVID-19 on the economy, public health, state and local governments, individuals and businesses.
 The American Rescue Plan provides \$130 billion in emergency funding for local governments to enable them to continue to support the public health response and lay the foundation for a strong and equitable economic recovery.
 The Township was allocated \$1,279,532 in funding from the American Rescue Plan.
-The Township will have until December 31, 2024 to spend these funds.
-Any funds not spent by December 31, 2024 are to be turned back over to the federal treasury.
+The Township will have until December 31, 2024 to spend or commit these funds.
+Any funds not spent or committed by December 31, 2024 are to be turned back over to the federal treasury.

-The Township received the first installment of \$637,750 during 2021, none of which was used in 2021.
-The Township received the second installment of \$641,782 during 2022 and used \$35,461 during 2022.
-As of December 31, 2022, the unused portion of \$1,244,071 was recorded as unearned revenues.
+The Township received the first installment of \$637,750 during 2021.
+The Township received the second installment of \$641,782 during 2022.
+As of December 31, 2024, the unused portion of \$128,976 was recorded as unearned revenues.
+These funds were committed for the purchase of equipment as of December 31, 2024.